rickycorte/EmyTagBot/README.md

 * Works on Heroku
 * Automatic database cleanup script
 * Keep track of active chats
+* Localized texts (by desing admin messages can only use one language)

 ### Users:
 * Claim unlimited tags